A crash course in marketing your e-commerce store

 Speaking of return customers, building a community around your brand does more than just generate business, it tells a story.
 As you respond to and support your customer’s online presence, you encourage people to think of your business not just as a brand but as a group of people with similar values and aspirations to them.
 And then it feels much more like your e-commerce store the right place for them to be shopping.

 7. Give them something to play for

 Creating online contests with real, fun prizes motivates your customers to get involved in that community you’re working so hard on.
 Get your followers to create style or lifestyle pictures with your products and post them on social media.
 Give significant gift cards to the best or most creative ones, they’ll likely post about what they use it on anyway giving you double the publicity.

 Loyalty programs have the dual benefit of ensuring return customers and getting people to create accounts rather than checking out as a guest.
 Even a simple points system or sending a gift with purchase or special discount on their birthday gives people some incentive to keep up with your offerings.

-9. Have a site that speaks for itself
+9. Your e-commerce store should have a site that speaks for itself

 So much of what’s communicated to us is visual.
 So make sure you think about that when designing your site.
 Not only does your site need to be easily navigatable, it also needs to communicate what your brand is all about and it needs to incite action in your customers – i.e. to get them to buy.
 Do a little research on colour theory, figure out which basic colours communicate what you’re trying to say and how you want your business to be perceived.